RacheetAnand/Racheet_Anand_Datahack/README.md

 then I Used Train Test Split with 80 : 20 ratio and Trained the Models

-Out of LogReg, KNN, SVM, NaiveBayes -> LinReg and SVM had the best Accuracy but the F1 Score of the LinReg was a Little Better
+Out of Multilabel LogReg, KNN, SVM, NaiveBayes -> Label Powerset LonReg and SVM had the best Accuracy but the F1 Score of the LinReg was a Little Better

-So I made the Submission CSV from the Logistic Regression Model
+So I made the Final Submission CSV from the Label Powerset Logistic Regression Model